vivaria/edisonrul.ing/README.md

 *   The (1) Unclassified Effect does not activate.
 It applies while this card is face-up on the field
     *   Applying this effect does not start a chain.
     *   This effect can be negated (by "Debris Dragon" / "Junk Synchron" / "Skill Drain").
-    *   If "Tuningware's" Level is changed, it can still apply this effect.
+    *   If "Tuningware"'s Level is changed, it can still apply this effect.
 *   The (2) mandatory Trigger Effect activates & resolves in the Graveyard.
     *   This effect can activate when "Eccentric Boy" uses this card as Synchro Material from the hand.
     *   This effect cannot activate if the Synchro Summon is negated (by "Black Horn of Heaven").